 No single person can claim the title of the creator of iaijutsu.
 Although bushi such as Iizasa Choisai Ienao of Tenshin Shōden Katori Sintō-ryū (14th Century) and Hayashizaki Jinsuke Shigenobu of Shin Musō Hayashizaki Ryū (16th Century) significantly contributed to its spread and popularity within koryū.

 Iaijutsu and iaidō are done from various postures from seated to standing.
 Although the character 居 has the older meaning of sitting, iaijutsu contains the feeling of being at "rest" in a non-battlefield situation and is more relating to that of everyday life.
 Sitting in a meeting, or having a meal or being served tea, etc. etc. Walking down the street is a part of this "existing in everyday life" idea.

 Iaijutsu is concerned with the art of using the sword from its rested position in the saya.
 The person studying iaijutsu learns to deploy the sword for somewhat defensive purposes.
 In Japanese swordsmanship, these defensive techniques also include acts of getting the sword out to attack as well.
-Iaijutsu is not purely a defensive action.
-Techniques for stealthy or covert attacks are also included in many systems of iaijutsu and iaido.
+Iaijutsu is not purely defensive action.
+Methods for stealthy or covert attacks are also included in many systems of iaijutsu and iaido.